starfield spaceship guide ship featured image

 starfield spaceship guide combat missile firing

-Blasters and missiles can be fired simultaneously.
-Note the critical hit prompt in the top right of the picture.
+Weapons can be fired simultaneously.
+Note the critical hit prompt in the top right of the picture

 After reading this guide, hopefully players have the confidence and know how to tackle all the challenges associated with space travel.
 Have any questions, or any Space Combat tips you want to share?
 Let us know in the comments!